 This trek is a winter trail in the Zanskar region of Ladakh.
 Moreover, the Zanskar region is famous for its stunning scenery and Tibetan-style Buddhist monasteries.

-This arduous trek trail on the ice-clogged river under the gleaming blue winter sky passes through numerous beautiful valleys, mountain caves and frozen waterfalls.
+This arduous trek trail on the ice-clogged river under the gleaming blue winter sky passes through numerous beautiful valleys, mountain caves, and frozen waterfalls.

-It is also one of the most strenuous treks in the Indian Himalayas as trekkers have to pass through rugged rocks and temperatures may surprisingly dip to minus 10 degrees, a rare climatic condition which can be difficult to acclimate to.
+It is also one of the most strenuous treks in the Indian Himalayas as trekkers have to pass through rugged rocks and temperatures may surprisingly dip to minus 10 degrees, a rare climatic condition that can be difficult to acclimate to.

 |Best Season||Mid January – February|

 |Trek Length||80 km Gradual|